 Air Gap – Through the process of selective bonding, increased flexibility is achieved by “unbonding” layers so they are allowed to flex freely.
-At Flexible Circuit Technologies, we are proud to be a leading designer of this air gap technology allowing your designs more flexibility.
+At Flexible Circuit Technologies, we are fully capable to support air gap technology applications allowing your designs more flexibility.

-Controlled Impedance – With increasing signal switching speeds, engineers need to understand and control the impedance of traces.
-With short signal transition times and high clock rates of modern digital circuitry, traces need to be considered transmission lines instead of simple interconnections.
-With today’s higher speed requirements, controlled impedance traces are designed to minimize electrical reflections and ensure an error free transition between the track and interconnections.
-Controlled impedance, if perfectly optimized, allows control of the physical dimensions and material of the cable.
+Controlled Impedance – With increasing signal switching speeds, engineers need to understand and control the impedance of sensitive signal lines.
+With short signal transition times and high clock rates of modern digital circuitry, traces need to be considered transmission lines rather than simple interconnections.
+With today’s higher speed requirements, controlled impedance traces are designed to minimize electrical reflections and ensure an error free transition between the trace and terminations.
+Controlled impedance requires tight control of the physical dimensions of the etched copper traces (width and thickness), and also the thickness of the dielectric materials.
 Controlled impedance signal transmission requires flexible circuit materials to be uniform in both thickness and electrical properties.
-It is necessary that the circuit manufacturer accurately etch the copper foil to optimize impedance.

-Panelization – Multiple circuits are partially die-cut with break-out tabs to allow them to remain in the panel for component assembly during the “pick & place” and wave soldering processes.
-Once the panel of rigid flex circuit boards is assembled, simply clip them out by cutting the breakout tabs and they are ready for assembly into your final product.
+Panelization – Multiple circuits are partially routed with break-away tabs to allow them to remain in the panel for component assembly during the “pick & place” and wave soldering processes.
+Once the panel of rigid flex circuit boards are assembled, simply clip them out by cutting or v-scoring the break-away tabs and they are ready for assembly into your final product.

 In summary, if you have flexible circuit design or flexible printed circuit board needs, we can help.